QSB-106: Information disclosure through uninitialized memory in libxl

 -----------------

-All supported version of Qubes are affected.
+All supported version of Qubes OS are affected.

-except sys-net and sys-usb).
+includes all qubes except for sys-net and sys-usb.

 Patching